In This Article

 This silence forces traders and CPAs into an interpretive vacuum.
 The three approaches below are the most defensible, but none is bulletproof.

-Three Tax Treatments (Ranked by Defensibility)
+What Are the Three Possible Tax Treatments for Prediction Markets (Ranked by Defensibility)?

 Approach 1: Speculative Derivatives (Section 1256) -- Most Aggressive